capistrano/capistrano/DEVELOPMENT.md

  * We can't merge it without a [good commit message](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
 If you do this right, Github will use the commit message as the body of your pull request, double win.
  * If you are making an improvement/fix for an existing issue, make sure to mention the issue number (if we have not yet merged it )
  * Add an entry to the `CHANGELOG` under the `### master` section, but please don't mess with the version.
- * If you add a new feature, please make sure to document it, open a corresponding pull request in [the documentation](https://github.com/capistrano/documentation) and mention the code change pull request over there, and Github will link everything up.
-If it's a simple feature, or a new variable, or something changed, it may be appropriate simply to document it in the generated `Capfile` or `deploy.rb`, or in the `README`
+ * If you add a new feature, please make sure to document it by modifying the appropriate Markdown files in `docs/` (see [contributing documentation](#contributing-documentation), above).
+If it's a simple feature, or a new variable, or something changed, it may be appropriate simply to document it in the generated `Capfile` or `deploy.rb`, or in the `README`.
  * Take care to squash your commit into one single commit with a good message, it saves us a lot of work in maintaining the CHANGELOG if we can generate it from the commit messages between the release tags!
  * Tests!
 It's tricky to test some parts of Capistrano, but do your best, it might just serve as a starting point for us to build a reliable test on top of, and help us understand where you are coming from.